 Also, the sun reaches its highest point at noon every day.
 Why do Darwinists claim this all happened by 'accident' and deny this evidence of intelligent Creator?

 The Earth rotates and is angled away from the Sun so it has be at its highest point at some time; we decided to call this the solar noon, which when the Sun crosses the meridian (an imaginary circle crossing between the poles angled at 90° to the local horizon).
 If by noon you mean 12:00 then this is false.
 In most countries solar noon will be sometime between 11:00 and 14:00 but due to how large time zones and the fact we like taking hours off and putting them on the solar noon and 12:00 are very rarely equal unless you're stood just in the right spot.

-Biologists don't claim this happen by accident.
+Biologists don't claim this happened by accident.
 Neither do astronomers.
 The solar system is a product of the laws of nature.
-It was put into place as-is by some supernatural intergalactic dictator; it developed from a cloud of hydrogen and dust over millions of years.
+It wasn't put into place as-is by some supernatural intergalactic dictator; it developed from a cloud of hydrogen and dust over millions of years.
 It seems to be you like using arbitrary names or systems that we came up with to describe the universe as evidence of a designer.
 The only designer it is evidence for is ourselves.

 The BBC last week ran a story on Saturday's partial lunar eclipse.
 I have no objections to the BBC coverage lunar eclipses, but I do have problems with non-science writers covering them.

 Just a bit of background, for viewers in Asia and the Americas this lunar eclipse would have appeared while the Moon was near the horizon.
 The Moon is bigger near the horizon right?
 Kinda.

 The article of the title was "Lunar eclipse 'magnified' in US".
 A pathetic attempt at trying to make it seem more interesting.
 The article went on to say: